New York’s Financial District

 The prince said, “I hope this won’t take all day.”

-Wearing an immaculately tailored silk business suit and an unaffected air of superiority, second in line to lead one of the twelve richest countries on earth, his tone made it quite clear that he felt he had better things to do than negotiate a trade agreement that could easily make his country the tenth richest.
+He was second in line to rule the ninth wealthiest country on earth.
+His tone made it clear he felt he had better things to do than negotiate a trade agreement that would make it the tenth.

-The seven other men who shared the large quiet elevator with the prince decided staring away from him and remaining silent was their best response.
+The seven other men who shared the large quiet elevator with the prince decided their best response to his comment was to look away.
 Only Edgar Treeves felt it was correct to speak.

 However, with that small motion, Treeves made sure his Weapon was ready to be used.